Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

 from http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.

 ## Connecting to the Data Science Virtual Machine (with Spark 2.0.2) on Microsoft Azure
+We will provide Azure Data Science Virtual Machines (running Spark 2.0.2) for attendees to use during the tutorial.
+You will use your laptop to connect to your allocated virtual machine.

 * Command line to connect with ssh (Linux, Mac) - replace IPaddress IP of your DSVM
 ```bash
 ssh -L localhost:8787:localhost:8787 remoteuser@IPaddress